printfuck/stardew-multiplayer-docker/README.md

 ## How it works

-The game, the modloader (SMAPI), and the "Always On" Mod is pulled from my servers to minimize version conflicts.
+The game, the modloader (SMAPI), and the "Always On" Mod is pulled from my servers (I'll assume you already own the game - since you're looking for a multiplayer - so please don't rip it from there) to minimize version conflicts.
 Afterwards everything will be unpacked into the right places.
-In the end of the init script the game will be started inside Xvfb.
+The `docker-entrypoint.sh` script will start `Xvfb` and `x11vnc` before starting the game.
+You can control the game via vnc with the settings within the `docker-compose.yml` file.

 ## Why Docker